A Faster Exponential Time Algorithm for Bin Packing With a Constant Number of Bins via Additive Combinatorics: Abstract

 \section{Abstract}

-In the Bin Packing problem one is given $n$ items with weights $w_1,\ldots,w_n$ and $m$ bins with capacities $c_1,\ldots,c_m$.
-The goal is to find a partition of the items into sets $S_1,\ldots,S_m$ such that $w(S_j) \leq c_j$ for every bin $j$, where $w(X)$ denotes $\sum_{i \in X}w_i$.
+In the Bin Packing problem one is given $n$ items with weights $w(1),\ldots,w(n)$ and $m$ bins with capacities $c_1,\ldots,c_m$.
+The goal is to find a partition of the items into sets $S_1,\ldots,S_m$ such that $w(S_j) \leq c_j$ for every bin $j$, where $w(X)$ denotes $\sum_{i \in X}w(i)$.

-Bj{\"{o}}rklund, Husfeldt and Koivisto (SICOMP 2009) presented an $\Os(2^n)$ time algorithm for Bin Packing.
+Bj{\"{o}}rklund, Husfeldt and Koivisto (SICOMP 2009) presented an $\Os(2^n)$ time algorithm for Bin Packing (the $\Os(\cdot)$ notation omits factors polynomial in the input size).
 In this paper, we show that for every $m \in \nat$ there exists a constant $\sigma_m >0$ such that an instance of Bin Packing with $m$ bins can be solved in $\Oh(2^{(1-\sigma_m)n})$ randomized time.
 Before our work, such improved algorithms were not known even for $m$ equals $4$.

 A key step in our approach is the following new result in Littlewood-Offord theory on the additive combinatorics of subset sums: For every $\delta >0$ there exists an $\eps >0$ such that if $|\{ X\subseteq \{1,\ldots,n \} : w(X)=v \}| \geq 2^{(1-\eps)n}$ for some $v$ then $|\{ w(X): X \subseteq \{1,\ldots,n\} \}|\leq 2^{\delta n}$.